TheOpteProject/LGL/README.md

 LGL on the web at:  http://www.opte.org/lgl/ (defunct)

 Much thanks to the Marcotte lab for testing.

+If you use this in your research, please cite (if possible):
+- Lindeberg, Fredrik.
+“Coordinating the Internet.”
+Licentiate Thesis, Linköping University, 2019. http://urn.kb.se/resolve?urn=urn:nbn:se:liu:diva-161812.
+- Adai, Alex T., Shailesh V. Date, Shannon Wieland, and Edward M. Marcotte.
+“LGL: Creating a Map of Protein Function with an Algorithm for Visualizing Very Large Biological Networks.”
+Journal of Molecular Biology 340, no. 1 (2004): 179–90. https://doi.org/10.1016/j.jmb.2004.04.047.

 # Example output